Snyder County, Pennsylvania: History

 Snyder County was settled in the 1740s by Pennsylvania Germans from Berks and Lancaster counties, and became an independent political unit on March 2, 1855, when formed under part of Union County.
 Snyder County took its name in honor of the famous citizen and political figure Simon Snyder, who was governor of Pennsylvania for three terms, from 1808 to 1817, and made his home in Selinsgrove.
 The county seat of Middleburg was laid out in 1800 and incorporated in 1864.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 332 sqmi, of which 329 sqmi is land and 2.8 sqmi (0.8%) is water.
 It is the fifth-smallest county in Pennsylvania by area.
 Snyder County is in the Ridge and Valley region of the Appalachian Mountains.
 Two parallel mountain ridges, Shade Mountain and Jacks Mountain, run southwest to northeast.
+Between the ridges are steep hills, gently rolling hills, and flat creek valleys.
 The Susquehanna River is the eastern border.
-Between the ridges are steep hills, gently rolling hills, and flat creek valleys.
+Snyder County is one of the 423 counties served by the Appalachian Regional Commission, and it is identified as part of the "Midlands" by Colin Woodard in his book American Nations: A History of the Eleven Rival Regional Cultures of North America.

 With over 400 active farms in the county, agriculture plays an important role in the economy and environment.
 Roughly half the county remains forested with both softwoods and hardwoods.
 These woods provide a place for wildlife to roam which provides for the sport of hunting.